project-gemmi/gemmi/docs/grid.rst

   >>> grid.symmetrize_max()

-We could use the above functions for masking the molecule (or bulk solvent) area, but for this we have higher level functions.
+While we could use the above functions for masking the molecule (or bulk solvent) area, we have specialized functions to create a bulk solvent mask.

 TBC